mjhea0/programming-exercises/README.md

 1. **One Missing**: Write a function that takes an array of integers between 1 and 10, with one missing integer, as an argument and returns the missing integer.
 Test this with Mocha and Chai.
 1. **Find Odd Occurring Element**: Given an integer array, one element occurs odd number of times and all others have even occurrences.
 Find the element with odd occurrences.
 1. **Find Next Higher Number With Same Digits**: Write a function that takes an integer and returns the next higher number that uses only the digits in that number.
 For example - 1345 => 1354.
 Hint: Write tests first!
 1. **Longest Palindrome**: Write a function that takes a string as an argument and finds the longest palindrome, including whitespace.
-So, given the string "I am a dazzled racecar driver", the functon should return "d racecar d".
+So, given the string "I am a dazzled racecar driver", the function should return "d racecar d".
 1. **Byte String**: Write a function that takes an integer as an argument and converts it to a string that represents a rounded size in bytes.
 Examples:
   - 10221 => "9.98 KB"
   - 1022932324 => "975.54 MB"
+1. **CSV Parse**: Write a function that takes a string as an argument, where all values are either and integer or a string, and then return an array of the parsed input string.
+Examples:
+  - '3, 7, 9, 1, 25' => [3, 7, 9, 1, 25]
+  - '1, "one", 2, "two", 3, "three"' => [1, "one", 2, "two", 3, "three"]